CodeWithCJ/SparkyH1BDropBoxAlert/README.md

 ## Configuration
 1. **Telegram API**: Sign up for Telegram API access and obtain your `api_id` and `api_hash`.
 Replace `your_telegram_app_id` and `your_telegram_app_hash` in the `config.ini` with your actual Telegram API credentials.
 2. **SMTP Settings**: Replace `youremail@gmail.com` and `your_smtp_password` in the `config.ini` with your actual email and password that will be used to send notifications.
-3. Configure IFFT Applet with same email ID to receive push notication
+3. Configure IFFT Applet with same email ID to receive push notication - Refer Wiki page for more detailed instruction.
 4. **Alexa Notify Me**: Set up Alexa Notify Me and obtain your access code.
 Replace `your_Alexa_notifify_me_access_code` in the `config.ini` with your actual Notify Me access code.
 5. **Alexa Voice Monkey**: Set up Voice Monkey for your Alexa device and obtain the URL.
 Replace `your_Alex_Voice_Monekey_URL` in the `config.ini` with your actual Voice Monkey URL.